fabiorlobo/k-brb-maintenance-or-coming-soon/readme.txt

 = It's possible to reset settings to defaults? =

 Yes!
-Just deactivate BRB in Plugins menu!
+Just deactivate BRB in Plugins menu.

 == Screenshots ==